smiffy6969/razor-naff/README.md

 ## attributeChanged(name [string], oldVal [string], newVal [string])

 This function is run when custom element attributes change, this is the actual instance in the dom.
-When an attribute is added, removed or changed, this function will report those changes to allow you to update your custom element how you wish.
+When an attribute is added, removed or changed, this function will report those changes to allow you to update your custom element how you wish, 'attribute name'attributechanged event is triggered from host element after completion with detail of old and new values e.g. colorattributechanged.

 * name - The name of the attribute changed